 - The conversion is performed by subtracting one row from another multiplied by a scalar coefficient.
 This operation doesn't change the determinant.

-- The calculator swaps two rows if zero appears in main diagonal.
-It counts number of row swaps to change the determinant sign according to number of swaps ( each swap changes the result sign).
+- The calculator swaps two rows if zero appears in the main diagonal.
+It counts a number of row swaps to change the determinant sign according to the number of swaps (each swap changes the result sign).

-- It stops calculation if a zero column found, since the determinant becomes zero in this case.
+- It stops calculation if a zero column is found since the determinant becomes zero in this case.

-The determinant has number of other interesting properties not used by this calculator (see Wikipedia).
+The determinant has several other interesting properties not used by this calculator (see Wikipedia).